jvkumar/delivery-finder/README.md

 ## *If you want to find availability in Instacart then follow these three steps*

 ### Step 2.1
-> Go to instacart.com and login to your account.
+> Open instacart.com (on Google chrome browser) and login to your account.
 Take your time to add all your items in the shopping cart.
 Once you have all your desired items in the cart, then move to `Step 3`

 ### Step 2.2
 > Go to your cart page